-Last month I decided to switched from Dutch to English in all Fran Zone-communication.
+Last month I decided to switched from Dutch to English in The Fran-communication.
 I didn’t know exactly why I wanted to switch to English.
 But by now I’ve learned to just go with my gut.
 And find out the real reason later.
 Well, I’ve just found out the real reason!

 SCOTLAND BASED ARTIST

 My ultimate dream is to be a Scotland based artist.
 To live somewhere in the northwestern Highlands or on the Isle of Skye.
 Although I may not be very vocal about this, it is a very real dream and seriously close to my heart.
 And this week it finally hit me: that’s the real reason I wanted to switch to English!